 “Oh give thanks to the LORD, for he is good; for his steadfast love endures forever!”Psalms 118:1

 God is good, all the time.
-Just as in the good harvest, in the storms, in the drought, in the floods, He’s eyes and ears are not shut.
+Just as in the good harvest, in the storms, in the drought, in the floods, His eyes and ears are not shut.
 There is power in thanksgiving.
 Even when the prevailing circumstances prove otherwise, give thanks.
 There is a calm that comes when you sincerely give thanks in a storm.
 It comes with peace and reassurance that you are not alone, and that better days are coming.

 This is an interesting point in this journey of life.
 Finding myself in situations I have never thought of myself in.
 I appreciate that it is all part of growth.
 Somebody else is here, at this point of their journey.
 So, until the bus moves to the next, let’s praise!